Developmental Malformations

 • Arterial thrombosis and antiphospholipid syndrome may benefit from anticoagulation with warfarin to INR 2 to 3. |

-Asymptomatic carriers.
 The Antiphospholipid Antibody Acetylsalicylic Acid (APLASA) study, a randomized controlled trial in asymptomatic carriers of persistently positive antiphospholipid antibody, demonstrated a low risk of thrombosis.
-Low-dose (81 mg) aspirin failed to prevent thrombosis (37).
+Low-dose (81 mg) aspirin failed to prevent thrombosis (47).

-However, an analysis of 5 international cohort studies found a protective effect of low-dose aspirin against a first arterial, but not venous, thrombosis in patients with antiphospholipid antibodies with systemic lupus erythematosus, and asymptomatic carriers (04).
+In an analysis of five international cohort studies, low-dose aspirin protects against a first arterial, but not venous, thrombosis in asymptomatic carriers and in patients with systemic lupus erythematosus (06).

-ALIWAPAS study was a prospective, multicenter, randomized, open, controlled trial in patients with antiphospholipid antibodies and systemic lupus erythematosus or obstetric morbidity, or both (29).
+The ALIWAPAS study was a prospective, multicenter, randomized, open, controlled trial in patients with antiphospholipid antibodies and systemic lupus erythematosus or obstetric morbidity, or both (36).
 Low-intensity warfarin addition to low-dose aspirin did not provide additional protection against a first thrombosis.
-Moreover, the combination caused more episodes of bleeding.
+Moreover, the combination increased the risk of bleeding.

-In asymptomatic carriers, low-dose aspirin (75 to 100 mg daily) is recommended.
-In patients with systemic lupus erythematosus, without thrombotic or obstetric complications, low-dose aspirin may be considered in low-risk antiphospholipid profile and is recommended in high-risk antiphospholipid profile.
-Nonpregnant women with a history of obstetric antiphospholipid syndrome only may be offered low-dose aspirin (101).
+In asymptomatic carriers, low-dose aspirin (75 to 100 mg daily) should be individualized based on risk.
+In patients with systemic lupus erythematosus, without thrombotic or obstetric complications, low-dose aspirin may be considered in the low-risk antiphospholipid profile and is recommended in the high-risk antiphospholipid profile.
+Nonpregnant women with a history of obstetric antiphospholipid syndrome only may be offered low-dose aspirin (115).

 Unprovoked venous thrombosis warrants long-term prophylaxis.
 However, the benefit of long-term anticoagulation in patients with thrombosis provoked by surgery, for example, or with declining antibody titers over time, is less clear.
 Longer duration should be considered if there is a high-risk antiphospholipid profile.

-In definite antiphospholipid syndrome and recurrent venous events despite INR of 2 to 3, addition of low-dose aspirin, increase of target INR to 3 to 4, or change to low molecular weight heparin may be considered (101).
+In definite antiphospholipid syndrome and recurrent venous events despite INR of 2 to 3, the addition of low-dose aspirin, an increase of target INR to 3 to 4, or a change to low molecular weight heparin may be considered (115).

-Antiphospholipid syndrome presenting with recurrent events.
-Retrospective data suggest that recurring thromboembolism despite INR of 2 to 3, may benefit from increasing target INR to greater than 3.0, as mortality is higher due to recurrent thrombosis rather than bleeding (91; 59; 94; 24).
+Antiphospholipid syndrome with recurrent thrombotic events.
+Retrospective data suggest that recurring thromboembolism despite INR of 2 to 3, may benefit from increasing the target INR above 3.0, as mortality is higher due to recurrent thrombosis than bleeding (103; 70; 106; 29).

-However, in a randomized, double-blind clinical trial of 114 patients, high-intensity (target international normalized ratio: 3.0 to 4.0) was not more effective than moderate-intensity anticoagulation (28).
-Additionally, the Warfarin in the Anti-Phospholipid Syndrome (WAPS) trial failed to demonstrate superiority of high-intensity warfarin treatment compared to medium-intensity anticoagulation (43).
-Nevertheless, increasing the target international normalized ratio to 3 to 4, adding low-dose aspirin, or switching to lower molecular weight heparin was suggested (101).
-The risk of hemorrhagic complications may be higher with the combination therapy (78).
+However, in a randomized, double-blind clinical trial of 114 patients, high-intensity (target INR: 3.0 to 4.0) was not more effective than moderate-intensity anticoagulation (35).
+Additionally, the Warfarin in the Anti-Phospholipid Syndrome (WAPS) trial failed to demonstrate the superiority of warfarin at high compared to medium intensity (53).
+Nevertheless, increasing the target international normalized ratio to 3 to 4, adding low-dose aspirin, or switching to lower molecular weight heparin was suggested (115).
+The risk of hemorrhagic complications of such an approach may be higher with combination therapy (90).

-Hydroxychloroquine is often added to the regimen of patients with secondary antiphospholipid syndrome associated with systemic lupus erythematosus (93; 92).
-However, hydroxychloroquine had no independent protective effect in a meta-analysis of 497 subjects (04).
+Other treatments.
+Hydroxychloroquine is often administered when the antiphospholipid syndrome is associated with systemic lupus erythematosus (105; 104).
+A single-center study of 144 patients with systemic lupus erythematosus found that hydroxychloroquine prevented thrombotic events in patients with and without antiphospholipid antibodies (116).
+However, hydroxychloroquine had no independent protective effect in a meta-analysis of 497 subjects (06).

 Venous thrombosis.
 Patients presenting with deep venous thrombosis and pulmonary embolisms may often have other risk factors for venous thrombosis like vascular stasis and endothelial injury.
 Thus, a differential in such cases includes other diagnoses: